julien-muke/ai-image-recognition-terraform/README.md

 • After the deployment is complete, Terraform will display the outputs.
 Copy the ``api_gateway_invoke_url`

-# 2. Configure and Deploy the Frontend
+### 2. Configure and Deploy the Frontend

 • Open `frontend/script.js` in your text editor.<br>
 • Replace the placeholder `YOUR_API_GATEWAY_INVOKE_URL` with the URL you copied from the Terraform output.<br>
 • Now, upload the frontend files (`index.html`, `style.css`, and the updated `script.js`) to the S3 bucket created by Terraform.
 You can do this via the AWS Management Console or using the AWS CLI.<br>

-➖ Find your bucket name in the S3 console (it will be prefixed with `ai-image-analyzer-frontend-hosting-`).
+➖ Find your bucket name in the S3 console (it will be prefixed with `ai-image-analyzer-frontend-hosting-`).<br>
-➖ Upload the three files from your `frontend` directory into the bucket.
+➖ Upload the three files from your `frontend` directory into the bucket.<br>
 ➖ Ensure the files have public read access.
-Terraform attempts to set this, but you may need to confirm.
+Terraform attempts to set this, but you may need to confirm.<br>

-# 3. Test the Application
+### 3. Test the Application

 1. Open the frontend_website_endpoint URL from the Terraform output in your web browser.
 2. You should see the "AI Image Analyzer" interface.